iamfj/iamfj/README.md

 I am committed to furthering my own education and meeting exciting people who can teach me a great deal.
 I am open to new contacts and projects.
 My aim is to be at the forefront of developing new technologies and innovative projects, continuously expanding my knowledge and skills.

+## 🙏 Thank You

+Thank you for taking the time to learn about my journey!
+A special thanks to my aunt, who introduced me to programming with the book "HTML for Kids."
+This early inspiration was a pivotal moment in my career, and I am forever grateful for her encouragement and support in my early steps into the world of technology.

 [![Reach Me on LinkedIn](https://img.shields.io/badge/Reach%20me%20on-LinkedIn-blue)](https://www.linkedin.com/in/fabianjocks/)